Somatic Experiencing (SE) Therapy in San Diego

 SE differs from other trauma therapies, such as exposure therapy, primarily in its approach to processing trauma.
 SE focuses on the body’s sensations and responses, helping individuals release trauma stored physically without necessarily requiring them to relive or extensively talk about the traumatic event.

-On the opposite end of the spectrum, exposure therapy involves directly confronting and re-experiencing the traumatic memories, often through detailed discussion, with the goal of reducing fear and avoidance behaviors.
+On the opposite end of the spectrum, exposure therapy involves directly confronting and re-experiencing the traumatic memories, often through detailed discussion, to reduce fear and avoidance behaviors.
 SE’s gentle, body-focused approach offers an alternative for those who might find the confrontation of traumatic memories too distressing.

 Ready to Begin Healing?